-Eastward propagation in August and September was mainly associated with higher frequency coherent tropical variability rather than the MJO (red box).
 The MJO strengthened during late September as anomalies increased and eastward propagation was seen through mid-October.
 During late November and early December, some eastward propagation associated with the MJO is evident in velocity potential anomalies.
-During mid-to-late January, the MJO strengthened as upper-level divergence shifted eastward from 120E and upper-level convergence shifted from Africa to near the Date Line.
+During mid-to-late January, the MJO strengthened and upper-level divergence shifted eastward from 120E and upper-level convergence shifted from Africa to near the Date Line.